 Example basketweave patterns

-A basketweave pattern can be created using the same blocks as for conventional herringbone designs, especially the real wood options.
+You can create a basketweave pattern using the same blocks as for conventional herringbone designs, especially the real wood options.
 Imagine alternating sections of the premium Engineered Barn Oak or Smoke Grey Oak bringing a unique look to your dining room or kitchen.

-FDF have also created an excellent range of high-quality Luxury Vinyl Tiles (LVT) that would also suit a larger-scale version of the basketweave pattern.
+FDF have also created a range of high-quality Luxury Vinyl Tiles (LVT) that would suit a larger-scale version of the basketweave pattern.
 In particular, the Cask Oak and lighter Nutwood Oak perform especially well in this context.

 Brick & ladder flooring

-Using products available in our herringbone range, you are also able to create an exciting parquet floor using the ‘brick & ladder’ design.
-Rather than laying blocks at right-angles to build up a floor, the wooden panels are laid end-to-end in lines, offset against each other to emulate the pattern you would expect in a typical brick wall, or looking at a thin ladder.
+Using products available in our herringbone range, you can also create an exciting parquet floor using the ‘brick & ladder’ design.
+Rather than laying blocks at right-angles, the wooden panels are laid end-to-end in lines, offset against each other.
+This emulates the pattern you would expect in a typical brick wall, or looking at a thin ladder.

 This works well with any tone or size of panels, and can be a neat ‘middle ground’ between the diagonal zig-zag style of the herringbone parquet flooring and a conventional floorboard pattern, whether using real wood parquet, laminate parquet or LVT.